LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 trials, and maintain/switch attention trials) are shown in Figure
 \ref{fig-rev-pupil}.
 Only the attentional manipulation shows a significant difference between conditions, with “switch attention” trials showing greater pupillary response than “maintain attention” trials.
-The time courses diverge as soon as listeners have heard the cue, and the response remains significantly higher in the switch-attention condition throughout the remainder of the trial.
+The mean time courses diverge as soon as listeners have heard the cue, and the response remains significantly higher in the switch-attention condition throughout the remainder of the trial.